 |

-Funk Master Flash is on the At Risk list due to behavior.
-He is not thriving in the care center and is deteriorating in the Adoptions room.
-WHile he has struggled to adjust to the shelter setting, he previously tolerated some touch and interaction with behavior staff.
-He is now displaying signs of more significant signs of Fearfully Defensive Behaviors due to his high levels of FAS.
+Pear is on the at risk list due to behavior.
+He is not thriving in the care center and continues to display distance-increasing behavior when approached for interactions.
+He has not warmed up despite staff using treats to build a positive association.
 Due to his stress levels, it is in his best interest to move out of the kennel environment and into a stable home as quickly as possible.
-He would do best in a home with adopters who are willing to give him plenty of time and space to decompress at his own pace and approach on his own terms so as to not feel pressured or cornered - and who have experience with helping a fearful cat adjust to strangers.
+He would do best in a home with adopters who are willing to give him plenty of time and space to adjust, and who have experience with helping a fearful cat adjust to strangers.
+Medically Pear is apparently healthy.

 |